obsidianmd/obsidian-clipper/docs/Interpret web pages.md

  This would only run Interpreter on the `#main` element of a web page, if it exists. [[Filters#HTML processing|HTML processing filters]] like `remove_html`, `strip_tags` and `strip_attr` can be useful to further reduce the context length and speed up processing.

+### System prompt

+By default, Interpreter instructs the model to return data in a structured JSON format.
+You can override this instruction in Interpreter **Advanced settings** with a custom system prompt.
+Leave the field blank to use the default system prompt.

+> [!warning] Custom system prompts must preserve the JSON response format (`{"prompts_responses": {...}}`) for Interpreter to work correctly.

 ## Models

 > [!warning] Privacy